 Space is a powerful tool to foster engagement, inspire innovation and drive productivity.
 But what exactly does an optimal space look like?
 In the Science of Space, we explore how the science of intentional design can turn any work environment into a holistic experience.

 A unique approach to workspace design impacts connections and the employee experience.
 That’s why, at WeWork, we intentionally design offices to set the stage for happier, more productive and more highly engaged employees.

-Take our research on internal staircases: It turns out that the humble staircase can play an integral role beyond just allowing people to get from one floor to the next.
-In fact, a well-designed central staircase can provide connectivity between people in a way that ordinary stairwells cannot.
+Take our research on internal staircases: it turns out that the humble staircase can play an integral role beyond just allowing people to get from one floor to the next.
+In fact, a well-designed central staircase can provide connectivity between people in a way that ordinary stairways cannot.

 Take a look at how these 10 unique WeWork staircases connect and inspire those working in their locations.

 The open layout and floor-to-ceiling windows at WeWork Hanse Forum ensure that workers don’t miss any of the action as they climb floors.
 Glass walls also help to reinforce social psychologist Stanley Milgram’s concept of ‘familiar strangers’, which contributes to a sense of community in the workplace.

 The beautiful spiral staircase with white marble flooring and scroll design metal handrails is a thing of elegance – perfect for WeWork, 92 Av. des Champs-Élysées in Paris.
 It’s a great example of how the culture and vibe of a city can influence the workplace design.

 The open staircase with floating light wood steps and lattice design walls creates a warm and airy feel at WeWork RMZ Latitude Commercial.
 Also note the touch of nature on the landings – plants are key to employee comfort in the workplace.